Update from Ben: please go listen to my podcast with Jay Campbell, in which we discuss updates on the information provided below, particularly:

 - Aging and the Mitochondria

-So what do the rock lotus and wild bitter melon have in common that promote fat burning, liver health (and of course, anti-aging)?
+So how does wild bitter melon promote fat burning, liver health (and of course, anti-aging)?
 The answer involves caloric restriction and insulin.

-So in summary, I’m not a huge fan of metformin, but I am a huge fan of strength training and physical activity to manage blood sugar levels for both health and longevity.
-For regulating my blood sugar levels, I personally consider bitter melon extract, especially when combined with rock lotus, to be at the top of my list.
+So in summary, I'm not a huge fan of metformin, but I am a huge fan of strength training and physical activity to manage blood sugar levels for both health and longevity.
+For regulating my blood sugar levels, I personally consider bitter melon extract to be at the top of my list.

-In tandem, for me personally and based on my own continuous blood glucose testing levels I discuss in my article “The Best Way To Test For Ketosis & Track Your Blood Glucose”, the combination of bitter melon with rock lotus works like gang-busters to regulate blood sugar levels after my evening carbohydrate-laden meal – and with more frequent dosing at three times per day is keeping my daily average blood sugar levels in the 70-89 range consistently.
-All my clients already pop two capsules of Kion Lean – a concentrated source of bitter melon and rock lotus – prior to any carbohydrate-rich meal, and I do too, for the past four years.
+For me personally and based on my own continuous blood glucose testing levels I discuss in my article “The Best Way To Test For Ketosis & Track Your Blood Glucose”, bitter melon works like gang-busters to regulate blood sugar levels after my evening carbohydrate-laden meal – and with more frequent dosing at three times per day is keeping my daily average blood sugar levels in the 70-89 range consistently.
+All my clients already pop two capsules of Kion Lean prior to any carbohydrate-rich meal, and I do too, for the past four years.
 It just works.